Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

         "@type": "Date",
         "@value": "2023-03-11"
       },
-      "description": "Identify your Enneagram type with the 9takes guide.
-Explore core motivations and emotional patterns narrow down your type", "headline": "A simple test to determine your Enneagram personality type", "mainEntityOfPage": {
+      "description": "Identify your Enneagram type with this 9takes guide.
+Explore core motivations and emotional patterns to narrow down your type", "headline": "A simple test to determine your Enneagram personality type", "mainEntityOfPage": {
         "@id": "https://9takes.com/blog/enneagram/enneagram-personality-test",